The Runt at the End

 - Subverted in a memorable action sequence in Tim Burton's Batman Returns.
 Batman is on the street at night beating up a gang of criminals dressed as circus clowns, all of whom are either karate experts or are armed to the teeth.
 Suddenly he finds himself surrounded by, from left to right 1) a clown wielding a rocket launcher, 2) a clown swinging some nunchuks, 3) a clown brandishing two Japanese swords, and 4) an ordinary-looking woman (ordinary by the gang's standards, anyway) with curly blonde hair, a pink dress, no weapons, and a cute (but growling) poodle at her feet.
 Batman electronically programs a throwing disc to hit all four criminals, and when he throws it, it knocks out the three clowns fairly quickly - but never hits the woman, because her dog jumps up impossibly high and catches it in its jaws!
 The dog runs off, and not only does Batman never get his weapon back, but it's used against him later in the movie.
 (There's also a second subversion in that the woman isn't just The Dark Chick; she's the third-ranked member of the entire gang, and by the movie's climax is serving as The Dragon after Batman nabs the number-two man.)

 - Airplane! has a funny one near the end with a long line of emergency vehicles driving onto the runway at the airport in Chicago to deal with the about-to-crash flight from Los Angeles.
-The vehicles get increasingly puny and ridiculous, ending up with the likes of a beer truck and one of those "wiener-dog" cars.
+The vehicles get increasingly puny and ridiculous, ending up with the likes of a beer truck and a weener-mobile.

 - Before the Delta Tau Chi members launch their mission of sabotage against Faber College's homecoming parade, there is a "tick-tock" montage (with eerie music by Elmer Bernstein) of several of the guys checking their watches to see if it's time to go.
-Everyone is wearing an expensive watch that marks the time as precisely eleven o'clock - except for Bluto, whose watch is really cheap-looking and broken, and is showing a blatantly wrong time to boot.
+Everyone is wearing an expensive watch that marks the time as precisely eleven o'clock - except for Bluto, whose watch is really cheap-looking and broken, and is showing a blatantly wrong time to boot—because he's wearing it upside down.

 - The director's cut of Naked Gun 33 1/3: The Final Insult, which was the version shown on American television, had an extra gag when Frank Drebin was arriving at the state prison (going undercover as an inmate to infiltrate a gang of terrorists).
 Frank is led past cells containing increasingly intimidating criminals: a guy so tough he lights matches by scraping them across his face, a guy so tough he lights firewood by scraping it across his face, an African lion, and...a mime, who is not in a cell and who thinks he's in an "invisible cage."
 (In the theatrical version, only the first two guys were shown.)